Yorkshire and the Humber backs the Brexit Party at European elections - but Labour, Lib Dems and Green also win seats

 He vowed to fight them "every step of the way" and put their politics in the "dustbin of history".

-The Somali-born former Lord Mayor of Sheffield told the Yorkshire Post that contrary to their claims of being anti-establishment, the Brexit Party candidates "epitomised the establishment".
+The Somalia-born former Lord Mayor of Sheffield told the Yorkshire Post that contrary to their claims of being anti-establishment, the Brexit Party candidates were the "epitome of the establishment".

 He said: "People like myself weren't crafted to go into public office [but we have] provided a real alternative".